firstname.lastname@example.org Direct Line:617.778.9128

 - Successfully defended major cell-tower company in a widely publicized real estate dispute.

-- Lead trial counsel for enterprise software company in theft of trade secret case resulting in permanent injunction against former employee from working for competition or using proprietary information.
+- Lead trial counsel for enterprise software company in theft of trade secret case resulting in permanent injunction against former employee, after federal court trial, from working for competition or using proprietary information

 - Trial counsel for the world’s former number three ranked tennis player, in a jury trial of first impression that garnered international media attention involving allegations that a contaminated multivitamin caused a positive steroid test.